michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 </details>

-## Check Dependencies
+## Check "pyenv" Dependencies

 > WARNING: Do not ignore this unit and read it carefully.
 There is no room for incompleteness.
 Otherwise, the dependencies are not completely fulfilled and you could fail.

-Use the instructions on the <a href="https://github.com/pyenv-win/pyenv-win/" rel="noopener noreferrer" target="_blank">'pyenv' for Windows home page on GitHub</a> to completely install and configure 'pyenv'.
+Use the instructions on the <a href="https://github.com/pyenv-win/pyenv-win/" rel="noopener noreferrer" target="_blank">"pyenv" for Windows home page on GitHub</a> to completely install and configure 'pyenv'.

 Afterward, perform this manual test, to completely check the truth:
 ~~~{.cmd}